The children’s statutory complaints procedure

 The procedure exists to consider complaints not just by or on behalf of children, but from their parents, foster carers, special guardians, adopters and others who may have an interest in their wellbeing.

-You can find further details about what is covered by following the link to the relevant guidance (Getting the best from complaints) and our Guide for Practitioners: Children's statutory complaints process.
+You can find further details about what is covered by following the link to the government’s statutory guidance (Getting the best from complaints) and our Guide for Practitioners: Children's statutory complaints process.

 Is there anything excluded from the procedure?

-The procedure does not include complaints about child protection matters or how the council assesses families and prepares reports for the court in private proceedings (so-called Section 7 or 37 reports).
-These will be dealt with under the council’s own complaints procedure.
-Councils should be clear about which procedure they are using, and why.
+The procedure does not cover complaints about child protection matters or how the council assesses families and prepares reports for the court in private proceedings (section 7 or 37 reports).

-Councils may decide not to accept a complaint that is made late (ie over a year after the events complained of) but should not impose this restriction rigidly.
-It may suspend investigation of a complaint if there is ongoing court action or police investigations.
+Councils may decide not to accept a complaint that is made late (over a year after the events complained of) but should not apply this restriction rigidly.
+They may stop investigating a complaint if there is ongoing court action or police investigations.

 How will the council consider the complaint?

-The procedure has three stages: the first is a response to the complaint from the department concerned.
-The second stage is an investigation and report carried out by someone independent of the department and with independent oversight.
-The third stage is a Review Panel.
-The Panel is made up of independent people.
+The procedure has three stages: the first is a response from the department concerned.
+The second stage is an investigation which is overseen by an independent person.
+The third stage is a review panel.
+The panel is made up of three independent people.

 There are strict timescales for responses at each stage.
-You should get a stage 1 response within 10 days of complaining.
-If you ask for your complaint to go to stage 2, the investigation should take no more than 25 days for a simple complaint and no more than 65 days if the complaint is more complex.
+You should get a stage one response within ten working days of complaining.
+If you ask for your complaint to go to stage two, the investigation should take no more than 25 working days for a simple complaint and no more than 65 working days if the complaint is more complex.
 If a complaint unavoidably goes over these deadlines, the council should seek your agreement.

-A stage 3 Review Panel should meet within 30 days of you requesting it.
-Afterwards, the Panel must provide you with its report within five working days.
-The council then has 15 working days to respond to the Panel’s findings.
+A stage three review panel should meet within 30 working days of you requesting it.
+Afterwards, the panel must provide you with its report within five working days.
+The council then has 15 working days to respond to the panel’s recommendations.

 We can, and do, criticise councils for exceeding these deadlines without good reason and we can consider the impact on you of any avoidable delay in the process.